Deliver Infrastructure and Software running on it Rapidly and Reliably at Scale

 Integration Testing: This is when you provision your resources in an environment and verify whether you have met certain requirements.
 Remember not to write tests for things that your tool is responsible for especially if you are writing declarative code.
 For example, you should be writing automated tests to make sure that none of your s3 buckets are public instead of verifying whether the policies specified in IaC were applied or not.
 Another example would be to test that only certain ports are open across all of your EC2 instances.
 You can also provision an Ephemeral² environment (that you can tear down later) to run these tests.
 Depending on how long these tests take you might want to run these after every commit or as nightly builds.
 Tools like Chef InSpec and goss are helpful for these types of tests.

 Smoke Test with Dummy Application: Last but not the least way of testing is by provisioning an environment, deploying a dummy application, and running quick smoke tests to verify that the application was deployed correctly.
 Use a dummy application to test scenarios your real application would have but is not configured for production.
 For example, if your apps connect to a database that’s externally hosted, you should try connecting to it in your dummy application.
-This gives you confidence that infrastructure that you are provisioning allows you to run applications you intend to run on it.
+This gives you confidence that the infrastructure that you are provisioning allows you to run applications you intend to run on it.
 Since these are slow tests you can run these after a new environment is provisioned and then periodically.

 Security and Compliance